 Applying the Divorce Act to same-sex couples may be more challenging than in traditional marriages, as the courts do not have a long history of applying the law to these cases.
 It is important to seek legal counsel from an experienced family law lawyer if you are pursuing a same-sex divorce.

 Our Vancouver same sex marriage lawyers can provide a sound and compelling legal argument for your position in any contested matter, so that a judge can feel confident ruling in your favour.

-To arrange a consultation with one of our lawyers, please contact Quay Law Centre online, call 604-527-1161 or toll free at 877-895-1426.
+To arrange a consultation with one of our lawyers, please contact Quay Law Centre online, call 604-527-1161.
 From our offices in New Westminster, we represent clients in the Metro-Vancouver area, including Surrey, Fraser Valley, Tri-Cities, Burnaby, Kelowna, and any other area throughout B.C., Canada and internationally.